 The user-generated content (UGC) of the various Notion templates was created and distributed wildly on social platforms.
 Dedicated users took it upon themselves to share the value of the product they love.

-A sense of shared accountability
+3. Creates a sense of shared accountability

 Like how our family and friends keep us accountable in our personal lives, communities help businesses stay true to their word.
 You can consider it as a checks and balances system.
 It creates shared accountability so businesses remain consistent.